hernantz/blog/content/django-ui-components.md

 Sadly that left an empty space for other frameworks and solutions outside our loved django-land to take place.
 It is still very common to see frontend heavy frameworks like Vue or React be used for this.
-But these frameworks introduce a ton of accidental complexity:
+But these frameworks introduce a ton of **accidental complexity**:

 - State management & synchronization between your frontend and backend
-- API Churn (how much data to expose on your json endpoints)
+- API Churn (how much data [to expose][17] on your json endpoints)
 - Your team skills are now divided, your codebase is now polyglot
 - There is duplication of business logic and validation
 - Framework wars and decision fatigue, with ton of changes version after version
 - More build steps, more dependencies, you need to keep and eye on load times, etc

-- Turns out you still need to make that db query and render that HTML after all
+And it turns out you still need to make that db query and render that HTML after all!

 ## Everything old is new again